akeneo/pim-docs/cookbook/validation/customize_validation.rst

 Overriding existing validation
 ------------------------------

-To override existing validation rules, you will have to copy the existing validation in your own bundle.
+To override existing validation rules, you will have to copy the existing validation to your own bundle.

 For example, to allow spaces in option codes, create the following file: